"Jessica, what's the best way to freeze herbs?"

 *Check local laws prior to purchasing seeds.

-I only recommend products that I believe in and usually have used myself.
+I only recommend products that I believe in and, in most cases, have used myself.
 If you buy anything using one of my referral links, I may receive a small commission at no extra cost to you.

 Powered by GoDaddy Website Builder